A boardgaming holiday through southern Germany culminating in the largest boardgaming convention in the world!

 Unfortunately, all good things must end and today we travel to the Dusseldorf airport by motor coach to depart for home.
 However, the friends, memories and photos you’ve gathered, even before hitting the convention, are yours to keep forever!

-Included in the tour: All accommodations, LUDO FACT tour and all other entrance fees, all motor coach and river transfers, Rhine cruise, Welcome and Farewell Dinners, Oktoberfest Dinner.
+Included in the tour: All accommodations, LUDO FACT tour and all other entrance fees (including your tickets of Essen Spiel), all motor coach and river transfers, Rhine cruise, Welcome and Farewell Dinners, Oktoberfest Dinner.
 Dinners on all nights except day 3, many lunches, many breakfasts, Brewery Tours and Hofbrauhaus Tours, local gaming nights.

 Don’t have a friend to get the double occupancy rate?
 That is what Geek Nation Tours does.
 Book as a double occupancy and we will match you up a roommate… This way you get the best of both worlds – someone to BS about the con with – and more cash to spend!